 When I went on the Coral Breeze sailing and snorkeling tour, they took us to an area of seagrass and seaweed not far out to sea from Five Finger Reef where we saw about 10 green turtles in the space of only a few minutes.

 Snorkeling on the Outer Ningaloo Reef

-The barrier reef is within 1km of the beach at Five Finger Reef - just within reach of strong swimmers.
-In fact there's nowhere else near Coral Bay where it's closer.
+The barrier reef is within 1km of the beach at Five Finger Reef – just within reach of strong swimmers.
+There is nowhere else near Coral Bay where it’s closer to the shore!